luigi-rosso/flare_leak_investigation/README.md

 <img src="simple.jpeg" width="300"/>

 Checking the checkbox causes memory usage to spike up.
 Unchecking it will let memory drop back down, after a few seconds.
+The two spikes in the graph below are from checking and unchecking the box two times.

 <img src="memory.png"/>

 We've seen a similar issue in Flare when monitoring the Skia resource [cache usage bytes](https://api.skia.org/classGrContext.html#ac1d4b739c9d7e2ef6e831bb73bb5ac76).
 As you can see [in this video](https://drive.google.com/file/d/1SkgcnzVQf4XnlaulXfKfzpWQoYvkd7SC/view) the cache usage spikes up when zoomed in and then lowers when zoomed out.